akalautaro/fiserv-extractor/README.md

 `pip install -r requirements.txt`

-Config our credentials on a `config.ini` file, located on root project dir.
+Config your credentials on a `config.ini` file, located on root project dir.
 You have an [example](config_example.ini) here to look the file structure.

 Note: the logger can be configured as desired on [base_logger.py](src/base_logger.py) file